scalarHubTech/guidees/guides/Overview.md

 - **Compliance Scores**  A compliance score is assigned to transactions or customers based on their adherence to tax regulations.
 This score is calculated through a configurable model that evaluates risk factors and compliance requirements.

-- **Cases and Alerts**  When compliance issues are detected, a case with one or more alerts is created.
+- **Cases and Alerts**  A case with one or more alerts is created when compliance issues are detected.
 Each alert represents a potential risk or non-compliance issue that requires attention, providing transparency and traceability.